hyperledger/identus-cloud-agent/docs/guides/linting.md

 ## Linting Feedback

-Please add any feedback on the linting rules in the below table.
-This allows us to capture potential improvements on what what linters to enable/disable and refined configuration for each linter.
+Please add any changes made to the linting rules in the below changelog section.
+This allows us to capture changes to linters over time which allows us to understand the good and the bad with respect to linting.

 The objective with this feedback is to strike the balance of linting being useful for improving quality but not at the cost of developer velocity [it should not cause pain]

-The initial configuration has been created by disabling linters which were previously disabled and then changing linters which seem incompatible with our current work to "Enabled but pas even with error"
+The initial configuration has been created by disabling linters which were previously disabled and then changing linters which seem incompatible with our current work to "Enabled but pass even with error"

 Please use the following format